-In all four six-resonance fits, the inclusion of the $\pds$ subthreshold pole improves the fit quality expressed by CL values.
-In the case of the $\dndn$ final state only marginally, in the other cases significantly.
-The statistical significance of the $\pds$ pole is higher than 4$\sigma$ in all four cases.
-We consider it evidence of the subthreshold pole in the amplitudes of electron-positron annihilation to the $\dd$ final states.
+The inclusion of an SP significantly improves the quality of a six-resonance fit to the combined BES \cite{bes2008} and BESIII \cite{besiii2024} data, expressed by the $p$-value rising from 0.16\% to 47\% and the SP statistical significance of 7.9$\sigma$.
+The obtained SP position is very close to the $\pds$ resonance mass, which has led us to hypothesize that the $\pds$ state, a resonance in other processes, behaves in the $\die\ra\dd$ process like a subthreshold pole with a statistical significance of 8.2$\sigma$.

+Finally, we have supplemented the $\pds$ SP with seven resonances and performed a fit.
+It resulted into $\cndf=240.4/284$ and \p= 97\%.

+Our study suggests that it may be impossible to get a good fit to the $\die\ra\dd$ process without considering a subthreshold pole.
+More generally, we follow up with our other studies \cite{kaonium,dspdsm} showing the importance of the often-overlooked role of subthreshold poles, which can significantly affect some processes.

-\acknowledgements The author thanks Josef Jur\'{a}\v{n} for valuable remarks on the text and Veronika Gintnerov\'{a} for checking the transfer of numbers from the computer outputs to the manuscript.
+\acknowledgements The author thanks the anonymous referee for showing him importance of the $\psi(3770)$ region, Josef Jur\'{a}\v{n} for enlightening him on some statistics aspects and for valuable remarks on the text, and Veronika Gintnerov\'{a} for checking the transfer of information from the computer outputs to the manuscript.